Collect Windows metrics and logs with Splunk App for Infrastructure

 1. Specify configuration options

 Select which metrics and logs to collect from the system.
-If you're running SAI on Splunk Cloud, you must enter specific settings for the Monitoring machine, HEC port, and Receiver port.
+If you're running SAI on Splunk Cloud, you must enter specific settings for the Monitoring machine and Receiver port and set up the universal forwarder differently than the script deploys.
 For more information, see Install and configure the data collection agents on each applicable system in the Install and Upgrade Splunk App for Infrastructure guide.

 - In the SAI user interface, click the Add Data tab.